kevinlim-fr/DIA4_WAA_Project/README.md

 ### Start server
 `npm start`
 ### find the app on this adress : http://localhost:8080
+### To save the image
+You can now draw something and click on the Save button to open the image in a new tab (Works with Chrome fine)

 ## Assignement 2:
 ### Functions tested
 #### Movie Already Used: